Nintails-TF/tabula-rasa/tabula-rasa/01_Personal Development/Character/Philosophy/Nagisa Theory.md

 7. **Build alternatives**: Create micro-environments with better values

 ## The Balance → Yin-Yang
 - **Too little ice**: You get destroyed by broken systems
 - **Too much ice**: You become the broken system
 - **Just right**: Cold enough to survive, warm enough to remember why
+- Karma + Nagisa as an allegory for ying and yang.

 ## Warning Signs → Bad Faith

 You've gone too far if:
 - Strategic thinking bleeds into all relationships
 - You can't turn off the calculation
-- Genuine connection feels impossible or naive
+- Genuine connection feels impossible or naïve
 - You've forgotten what you're optimizing for
 - The performance has become your identity